PhD Program

 Note that a grade of “I” (incomplete) should be removed within four weeks during the next term of enrollment.
 If a student’s overall grade point average drops below a “B” as a result of the incomplete, the result could be either an academic warning or dismissal.

-Graduate School information on Scholastic Requirements.
+Graduate School information on Grades and Academic Standing.

 Graduate School Deadlines Information